 ARTICLE 8.
-TRIPPING BY DEFENSIVE PLAYER.
-A defensive player is prohibited from tripping an opponent, including the runner.
+TRIPPING.
+All players are prohibited from tripping an opponent, including the runner.

-Penalty: For tripping by the defense: Loss of 10 yards and an automatic first down.
+Penalty: For tripping by either team: Loss of 10 yards.
+If the foul is by the defense, it is also an automatic first down.

 SECTION 2 PERSONAL FOULS